roflmaostc/DiffImageRotation.jl/README.md

 This package serves only one purpose.
 To provide a bilinear interpolation based image rotation which works with CUDA and multithreaded CPUs (thanks to [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl)).
-It can rotate images but also 3D arrays with a batch dimension.
+It can rotate images but also 3D arrays with a trailing batch dimension.

 Further, it has registered adjoints with [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl).